patchew-project/qemu/docs/tools/qemu-img.rst

     issue ``lsattr filename`` to check if the NOCOW flag is set or not (Capital 'C' is NOCOW flag).

+  ``data_file``
+    Filename where all guest data will be stored.
+If this option is used, the qcow2 file will only contain the image's metadata.

+    Note: Data loss will occur if the given filename already exists when using this option with ``qemu-img create`` since ``qemu-img`` will create the data file anew, overwriting the file's original contents.
+To simply update the reference to point to the given pre-existing file, use ``qemu-img amend``.

+  ``data_file_raw``
+    If this option is set to ``on``, QEMU will always keep the external data file consistent as a standalone read-only raw image.
+It does this by forwarding updates through to the raw image in addition to updating the image metadata.
+If set to ``off``, QEMU will only update the image metadata without forwarding the changes through to the raw image.
+The default value is ``off``.

+    This option can only be enabled if ``data_file`` is set.

 ``Other``

   QEMU also supports various other image file formats for